dscpinheiro/cloud-messages-api/.github/ISSUE_TEMPLATE/bug.md

 ---

-This is :bug: Bug Report
+This is a :bug: Bug Report